 - have selected BU as your firm or first choice through UCAS.

 *Ordinarily resident has been defined as 'habitual and normal residence in one place.’
 It means that you live in a country year after year by choice through a set period, apart from temporary or occasional absences, such as holidays or business trips.
 Living here totally or mainly for the purpose of receiving full-time education does not count as being ordinarily resident.
+The course start date is defined as 1 September for September entrants and 1 January for January/February entrants.

 **Applies to: BA (Hons) Photography and BA (Hons) Film Production and Cinematography.
 If you're studying at one of our other Partner Colleges, you will need to contact them for information about financial support.